Vanessa Chalá

 Vanessa Fernanda Chalá Minda (born 13 March 1990) is an Ecuadorian judoka.
 She is a gold medalist at the South American Games and a two-time gold medalist at the Pan American Judo Championships.
+She is also a bronze medalist at the Pan American Games.

 Career

+Chalá won one of the bronze medals in the women's 70 kg event at the 2014 Pan American Judo Championships held in Guayaquil, Ecuador.

+Chalá won a bronze medal in the women's 78 kg event at the 2018 Pan American Judo Championships held in San José, Costa Rica.
+In the same year, she won the gold medal in her event at the South American Games held in Cochabamba, Bolivia.

-At the 2019 Pan American Games held in Lima, Peru, she won one of the bronze medals in the women's 78 kg event.
+At the 2019 Pan American Games held in Lima, Peru, Chalá won one of the bronze medals in the women's 78 kg event.
+She defeated Liliana Cárdenas of Mexico in her bronze medal match.
+She won the gold medal in her event at the 2020 Pan American Judo Championships held in Guadalajara, Mexico.